apache/www-site/content/foundation/members.md

 ## Adding Your Name
-If you have a GitHub account that is linked to your ASF account, you can edit this [page](https://github.com/apache/www-site/blob/main/content/foundation/members.md) directly in the browser, by using the `Edit this file` pencil icon.
+If you have a GitHub account that is linked to your ASF account, you can [edit this page](https://github.com/apache/www-site/edit/main/content/foundation/members.md) directly in the browser.
 You may `Commit directly to the main branch`, or, if you feel more comfortable with it, select `Create a new branch for this commit and start a pull request` and have someone else merge these changes for you.

 Or it can be updated in the [ASF GitBox repo](https://gitbox.apache.org/repos/asf/www-site.git).
 This does not require a GitHub account.